Channel-Wise Mixed-Precision Quantization for Large Language Models: Method

 Quantization typically involves mapping a continuous set of values $\mW$ from a higher bit-width (e.g., 16-bit floating point) to a discrete set of values $Q(\mW)$ at a lower bit-width (e.g., 4-bit integers).
 The most commonly used uniform quantization~\citep{krishnamoorthi2018quantizing} can be expressed as:

-where $\Delta$ is the quantization step size, determined by the range of the original values $\mW$ and the desired bit-width $N$.
-Specifically, $\Delta$ can be computed as:
+where $\Delta$ is the quantization step size, determined by the range of the original values $\mW_{\texttt{FP16}}$ and the desired bit-width $N$.
 However, LLMs typically exhibit non-uniform weight distributions~\citep{kim2023squeezellm,dettmers2024qlora}.
 In such cases, the presence of large magnitude values can lead to inefficient quantization, where certain bins or bit combinations are underutilized, resulting in suboptimal representation with few or no values assigned to some bins.
 To address this issue and better preserve the original weight information, we adopt non-uniform quantization.
-For a given vector $\vx$, we compute a $2^{N}$-bit quantized representation, denoted as $\vq = \{q_1, \dots, q_{2^{N}}\}$, and obtain its lower-precision approximation through the following procedure:
+For a given vector $\vx\in\mathbb{R}^{n}$, we compute a $2^{N}$ quantized representation $\vq = \{q_1, \dots, q_{2^{N}}\}$, and obtain its lower-precision approximation through the following procedure:

-\subsubsection{Preliminary Study of mixed-precision quantization}
+\subsection{Preliminary Study of mixed-precision quantization}

 To explore the effect of mixed-precision quantization, we conduct preliminary experiments on two OPT models~\citep{zhang2022opt} and compare the perplexity evaluation.
-We focus on 3-bit quantization, where precision is selected from \{2, 3, 4\}-bit.

-In \citet{li2023llm}, each linear layer is associated with information loss scores under different precisions, and their approach models the average bit width as a constraint in an integer programming problem.
+In LLM-MQ~\citep{li2023llm}, each linear layer is associated with information loss scores under different precisions, and their approach models the average bit width as a constraint in an integer programming problem.
 We implement this strategy with the non-uniform quantization, and the performance is reported in Table~\ref{tab:preliminary} as \textbf{w/ IntProg}.
-Additionally,~\citet{lin2024awq} observe that retaining salient weights based on activation distributions in higher precision significantly enhances quantized performance.
+Additionally, \citet{lin2024awq} observe that retaining salient weights based on activation distributions in higher precision significantly enhances quantized performance.
 For each layer, we compute the channel-wise $L_2$-norm of activations and select the top (and bottom) $k$\% of channels.
-These channels are quantized to 4-bit (high precision) or 2-bit (low precision) respectively.
+These channels are quantized to 4-bit (high precision) or 2-bit (low precision), respectively.
 Results for $k=1$ and $k=10$ are presented in Table~\ref{tab:preliminary}.